AarnoVeitola/wsd-course-project-ii/README.md

 ### Services and controllers

 The application contains five different services for querying the database.
-The services are used by six different controllers.
+The services are used by six controllers: **mainController.js**, **userController.js**, **topicController.js**, **questionController.js**, **optionController.js**, and **quizController.js**.
+The controllers have functionality for the main page, authentication via login and registration, topics, questions, options, and quizzes, respectively.
 Some controllers (e.g. **topicController.js**) use several different services.

+### Middleware

+In addition to the standard middleware, the project uses **authMiddleware.js** to make sure that the user is authenticated and authorized to access certain pages.

 ### Views

-In addition to nine views, the project also includes one general layout and a partial used by the layout.
-The partial includes a navbar that is displayed on each view.
+In addition to ten views, the project also includes one general layout and a partial used by the layout.
+The partial includes a *navbar* that is displayed on each view.
+The project is styled using Bootstrap.

 ### APIs

 The project also includes an API for fetching a random question and checking if an answer is correct.

-## Access control
+A random question can be fetched as a JSON document by making a GET request to */api/questions/random*.
+The correctness of an answer can be checked by making a POST request to */api/questions/answer* including a JSON document with the **questionId** and **optionId**.

-## Style
+## Running the application

-The project is styled using Bootstrap.
+The application can be run locally with Docker simply by running the command *docker compose up*.

 ## Testing

-### Running tests

-Write the documentation of your project here.
-Do not include your personal details (e.g. name or student number).

-Remember to include the address of the online location where your project is running as it is a key part of the submission.
+The project includes ten end-to-end tests for testing the functionality of the application.
+The tests can be run by using the command *docker compose run --entrypoint=npx e2e-playwright playwright test && docker compose rm -sf*.